What'sNEW

 Quanta and Fields by Sean M. Carroll There is certainly room for future generations to clarify the situation in inportant ways.
 I welcome this admssion in Quanta and Fields, a new book by physicist Sean M. Carroll.
 He is far more comfortable with quantum theory (QT) than the author of the book I reviewed yesterday.
 For example, Carroll does not much worry about the difference between observing a phenomenon, and disturbing/affecting it.
 But the subatomic details of QT get very deep, mathematical discussion.
 If you are interested and well-informed already, this book will be useful.

 Both books acknowledge that QT is incomplete.
-Kay thinks the underlying philosophy is entirely nonsensical.
-Carroll recognizes that QT works in mysterious ways, but, as he amply demonstrates, it works!
+Whereas Kay thinks the underlying philosophy is entirely nonsensical, Carroll only admits that QT is puzzling.
+But, as he amply demonstrates, it works!
 The theory of evolution has the opposite crisis.
 The underlying philosophy — neo-darwinian mutation and selection — is clear enough, but it doesn't work!

 Quanta and Fields: The Biggest Ideas in the Universe by Sean M. Carroll,